USS Douglas H. Fox: 1963-1973

 Summer 1965 found Fox deployed to the Mediterranean and Middle East, where she conducted ASW operations with the Royal Navy and then participated in contingency operations off the coast of Pakistan.
 During this period, Fox received the Atlantic Fleet ASW Award for her consistent success in the art of anti-submarine warfare.
 From November 1965 to April 1966 she was in Norfolk Naval Shipyard undergoing overhaul.

 In July 1966, she returned to the Mediterranean and paid a visit to Safi, Morocco.
 Fox was the first American warship to visit Safi in seventeen years.
 The ship returned to Norfolk 17 December 1966, and in 1967 the ship performed a variety of work with the Second Fleet, with the major emphasis on anti-submarine warfare.
 Much time was spent in this period in areas just east of Cape Hatteras.

 In May 1967, Fox operated with 55 ships from four countries in Operation Fizwiz Sunrise.
 In June, a NATO exercise called New Look took the ship to the North Atlantic for ten days of highly competitive ASW operations with the Royal Canadian Navy.
 In addition, there were two weeks of operations out of Key West as a school ship for the Fleet Sonar School.
 On 1 September 1967 the ship began a five-month deployment with the 6th Fleet in the Mediterranean.

-In September 1968, 323 miles southeast of Charleston, South Carolina, while en route for a return visit to Vietnam, a pinhole ruptured in the HPS (High Pressure Steam) pipe in the aft fireroom, killing nine seamen and injuring thirty five.
-The fire was brought under control and the ship returned to port under tow.
+In September 1968, 323 miles southeast of Charleston, South Carolina, while en route to Vietnam, a flashback fire in the aft fireroom erupted, killing three seamen and injuring five.
+The fire was brought under control and the ship returned to port on one engine.
 After extensive repairs were completed at Charleston Naval Shipyard, Fox departed again for Vietnam arriving in February 1969.
 From February to September, she operated in the Vietnam area on a variety of assignments which included plane-guarding in the Tonkin Gulf, and harassment and interdiction fire on a regular basis.
 She also operated independently providing close-in gunfire support to troops on numerous occasions.